Consumer Financial Protection Bureau: Controversies

-A 2013 press release from the United States House Financial Services Committee criticized the CFPB for what was described as a "radical structure" that "is controlled by a single individual who cannot be fired for poor performance and who exercises sole control over the agency, its hiring and its budget."
+A 2013 press release from the United States House Financial Services Committee criticized the CFPB for what was described as a "radical structure" that "is controlled by a single individual who cannot be fired for poor performance and who exercises sole control over the agency, its hiring and its budget".
 Moreover, the committee alleged a lack of financial transparency and a lack of accountability to Congress or the president.
 Committee vice chairman Patrick McHenry, expressed particular concern about travel costs and a $55 million renovation of CFPB headquarters, stating "$55 million is more than the entire annual construction and acquisition budget for GSA for the totality of federal buildings."

 In 2014, some employees and former employees of the CFPB testified before Congress about an alleged culture of racism and sexism at the agency.
 Former employees testified they were retaliated against for bringing problems to the attention of superiors.

 House Republicans criticized the methodology the CFPB uses to identify instances of racial discrimination among auto lenders.
 Because of legal constraints, the agency used a system to "guess" the race of auto loan applicants based on their last name and listed address.
 Based on that information, the agency charged several lenders were discriminating against minority applicants and levied large fines and settlements against those companies.
 Ally Financial paid $98 million in fines and settlement fees in 2013.
 As the agency's methodology means it can only guess who may be victims of discrimination entitled to settlement funds, as of late 2015, the CFPB had yet to compensate any individuals who were victims of Ally's allegedly discriminatory practices.
 In 2016, the House voted to overturn its 2013 guidance, with 88 Democrats joining House Republicans.

-Amendment
+Amendments

 On May 21, 2018, US president Donald Trump signed into law Congressional legislation repealing the enforcement of automobiles lending rules.
 On May 24, 2018, Trump signed into law the Economic Growth, Regulatory Relief and Consumer Protection Act, exempting dozens of banks from the CFPB's regulations.

+On July 4, 2025, Trump signed the One Big Beautiful Bill Act, cutting the bureau's budget from its original cap of 12% of the Federal Reserve's annual operating expenses, to 6.5%.